 - Reduction of the number of MFA requests (identity verifications)

-- Secured virtual desktops with step up authentication
+- Secured virtual desktops with step-up authentication

 Stronger Security for Office 365

 The second primary use case, Office 365 access, also only required username and password for access.
 Rather than requiring users to verify identity with each authentication (which would be the case with conventional MFA), they wanted to be able to have adaptive identity verification to Active Directory Federation Services (ADFS) enabled applications like Office 365.
 This provides the ability to block a connection if a user fails identity verification.
-Preempt’s integration with ADFS, which enables the same exact conditional controls to federated services accessed via web browser or desktop applications, including Office 365.
-This also includes additional applications that are configured for SSO via ADFS federation.
+Preempt’s integration with ADFS, which enables the same exact conditional controls to federated services accessed via a web browser or desktop applications, including Office 365.
+This also includes additional applications that are configured for SSO via the ADFS federation.

 Adding a layer of security can lead to resistance (or even rejection) without proper training, setting expectations, and gaining acceptance with the user community prior to deployment.
 Conventional MFA without flexibility leads to unnecessary time and focus taken away from a user’s primary objective.
-With Preempt’s integration with ADFS, security teams are able to provide this added security to the cloud, without heavily impacting the workflow of the end user.
+With Preempt’s integration with ADFS, security teams are able to provide this added security to the cloud, without heavily impacting the workflow of the end-user.

-The Tuck School information technology team at the is successfully demonstrating Preempt’s ADFS functionality with the goal of rolling it out to all users by fall.
+The Tuck School information technology team is successfully demonstrating Preempt’s ADFS functionality with the goal of rolling it out to all users by fall.
 All Tuck users will be requested to verify their identity when accessing a virtual desktop (conditionally based on several factors).
 Additionally, identity verification will be conditionally triggered when accessing Office 365.
 All of this is done without the need for a workstation agent or an endpoint managed by the school.
-As a result, the school is confident in their ability to add security without compromising user satisfaction.
+As a result, the school is confident in its ability to add security without compromising user satisfaction.

 Posted by Phil Meneses on May 31, 2018 1:42 AM